ONSdigital/dp/MODULES.md

   latest version of each dependency.
 If your project relies on a specific version you can fix this later.

 To create a module run: `go mod init <MODULE_NAME>` in root dir of your project. `<MODULE_NAME>` is used by external packages importing your code.
-For existing apps we need to maintain backwards compatability so module name must be `github.com/ONSdigital/<REPO_NAME>`.
+For existing apps, we need to maintain backwards compatibility so module name must be `github.com/ONSdigital/<REPO_NAME>`.

 Example: